 After August, the rainy season comes, making both cities gloomy.
-It is not to mention that typhoons are on their way to hit the coast soon!
+Not to mention that typhoons are on their way to hitting the coast soon!

 Check the Lunar Calendar Before You Visit Hoi An!

-Not only the ancient buildings remain, Hoi An still keeps many traditional activities.
+Not only do the ancient buildings remain, Hoi An still keeps many traditional activities.
 Every month on the 14th in Lunar Calendar, Hoi An residents celebrate the Lantern Festival.
-On these days, after the sun goes down, every house in the Old Town brightens up their front doors with beautiful lanterns.
-On the two sides of Hoai River, flower lanterns are lit up, making the river shining in the night like the flow of light.
-Meticulously decorated huge lanterns in the form of magical animals are let floating on the river.
+On these days, after the sun goes down, every house in the Old Town brightens up its front doors with beautiful lanterns.
+On the two sides of the Hoai River, flower lanterns are lit up, making the river shine.
+Meticulously decorated huge lanterns in the form of magical animals are left floating on the river.

 Best Time to Go to Central Highlands (Tay Nguyen, Da Lat): Flower Blossom Season (November to April)

-Due to the high altitude, the temperature in the Highlands is more comfortable than other places, while the rainy season comes earlier.
+Due to the high altitude, the temperature in the Highlands is more comfortable than in other places, while the rainy season comes earlier.
 Therefore, while other cities are covered in daily rains, November to April is the dry season here.
-During this season, many kinds of flowers blossoming, weaving a colourful picture.
+During this season, many kinds of flowers blossom, weaving colourful pictures.
 The most beautiful times to visit the Highlands are December and February – March.